-The Code of Corporate Governance was updated during 2018/19 and approved by the Audit Committee in March 2019.
+The Code of Corporate Governance was updated during 2019/20, approved by the Audit Committee in March 2020, and was ratified at Full Council on 15 July 2020.
 Members and senior officers are responsible for putting in place proper arrangements for the governance of the Council's affairs and the stewardship of the resources at its disposal.
 This task is managed by the Management Team (MT) which comprises the Chief Executive, Statutory Officers: Section 151 Officer & Monitoring Officer and Directors.